Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in cosmology

 Of course, a more fundamental analysis is warranted.
-Employing the CLASS code \cite{blas2011cosmic,di2013classgal}, it is possible to find reasonable parameter fits to the Planck CMB TT, EE and TE spectra \cite{aghanim2020planck} up to angular index $l=2000$.
-A specific case \footnote{$H_0=73$, $\dele =0.020$, $\tau=0.1225$, $\om_b= 0.0231$, $\om_c= 0.128$, $\ln 10^{10}A_s= 3.162$, $n_s= 1.029$, $Y_{\rm He} = 0.2398$, $N_{ur}= 3.719$, $\Om_k =0.00466$, $\chi^2/\nu=1.177$.} is depicted in fig. 1.
-While encouraging, this is only indicative.
-In a proper approach one has to derive the theoretical CMB spectra for the EZPE situation of (\ref{Omezpz}), considering effects of the electric fields, and fit those predictions to the various data sets, such as CMB, baryon acoustic oscillations and supernovae.
+Employing the CLASS code \citep{blas2011cosmic,di2013classgal}, it is possible to find reasonable parameter fits to the Planck CMB TT, EE and TE spectra \citep{aghanim2020planck} up to angular index $l=2000$.
+A specific case \footnote{$H_0=74$, $\dele =0.015$, $\tau=0.1225$, $\om_b= 0.0231$, $\om_c= 0.128$, $\ln 10^{10}A_s= 3.162$, $n_s= 1.029$, $Y_{\rm He} = 0.2398$, $N_{ur}= 3.719$, $\Om_k =0.00466$, $\chi^2/\nu=1.177$. } is depicted in fig. 1.
+While encouraging by its good fit, this is only indicative.
+In a proper approach one has to derive the theoretical CMB spectra for the \EAE situation of (\ref{Omdme}), considering effects of the electric fields, and fit those predictions to the various data sets, such as CMB, baryon acoustic oscillations and supernovae.
 At the next level of description, one determines a practical shape for $\Om_\dm(z)$ from Monte Carlo simulation or otherwise.
-These steps are beyond the aim of the present paper, however, and we restrict ourselves to stating that the Hubble tension is eased and likely solvable in EZPE.
+These steps are beyond the aim of the present paper; we restrict ourselves to stating that the Hubble tension is eased and likely solvable in \EAEd.